kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/01-sending-money-basics/articles/08-can-i-send-from-a-joint-bank-account/content.md

+# Sending money basics
-# Can I send from a joint bank account?
+## Can I send from a joint bank account?
 Yes.
 As long as:

   * you’re one of the account holders